ThomasObenaus/writing/2018-12/COS Setup/README.md

 In this post I will describe step by step how to set up/ deploy this COS on an empty AWS account using [terraform](https://www.terraform.io).

+_All steps described and scripts used in this post are tested with an ubuntu 16.04 but should also work on other linux based systems._

 ## Prerequisites

 ### AWS Account and Credentials Profile